AndrewBanks10/simpler-redux/README.md

 **Return Value**
 A simpler redux store.
 Add this as a store prop to the react-redux Provider element.

+#### _createStore_
+**Description**
+`createStore([preloadedState[, enhancer]]])` - createStore calls redux createStore and supplies an interal reducer function, preloadedState and enhancers such as a redux logger.
+This solves the redux performance problem with calling every reducer on every state change.
+Only one reducer manages the entire redux state and does not require any case statements to merge state with the redux reducer key state(s).
+So, state changes only require one reducer call.
+However, this is incompatible with redux reducer code.
+Hence, only use this for simpler-redux only projects.
+**Parameters**
+`preloadedState`- redux preloadedState state.
+`enhancer` - redux enhancer.

+**Return Value**
+A simpler redux store.
+Add this as a store prop to the react-redux Provider element.

 #### _setRState_
 **Description**
 `simplerReduxStore.setRState(reducerKey, objectToMerge, [type])` - Merge the objectToMerge at the redux state object `reduxState[reducerKey]`.